seslezak/PML-Assignment-Repo/README.md

 Using data from the training set, the model can predict which fashion each of the 20 individual participants in the testing set employed while being monitored by their fitness device.

+###Planning the Machine Learning Model

+The steps followed in preparing the model were:

+   1. viewing and cleaning the data
+   2. choosing the packages
+   3. dividing data into two parts (training and validation)
+   4. selecting models to train
+   5. training models
+   6. validating models
+   7. running models on test data
+   8. assess accuracy of prediction

+The training data set contained 19,622 observations of 160 variables.
+The testing data set contained 20 observations of 160 variables.
+Nearly two-thirds of the observations were missing.
+The first seven columns of each file contained superfluous information which had to be removed.
+We also had to set a seed to allow for replicability of the experiment.
+The following code was used for these purposes:

+>set.seed(3663)
+trainDatRaw <- read.csv("path\\Practical Machine Learning\\pml-training.csv", na.strings = c('NA', '#DIV/0!', ''))
+testDatRaw <- read.csv("path\\Practical Machine Learning\\pml-testing.csv", na.strings = c('NA', '#DIV/0!', ''))
+traindatClean <- trainDatRaw[, -c(1:7)]
+testdatClean <- testDatRaw[, -c(1:7)]
+traindatClean <- traindatClean[, colSums(is.na(traindatClean)) == 0]
+testdatClean <- testdatClean[, colSums(is.na(testdatClean)) == 0]